 - 1/4 cup sugar

 - 3/4 cup honey 1/4 cup for the puree and 1/4 cup for the egg whites, 1/4 cup for the meringue

 - 1/2 cup non-dairy unflavored soymilk

 - heavy bottomed saucepan I prefer using the saucepan to a double boiler; but if if you're more comfortable with the double boiler, you should use it.

 - electric mixer whisk inserted or electric beater

 - Put yolks, sugar and 1/4 cup honey in saucepan.
 Whisk together until smooth.
 Add all remaining ingredients.
 Hook candy thermometer over the side of the saucepan.
 Over a low flame, heat pumpkin mixture until it reaches 212°F-while stirring with a wooden spoon.
 The mixture will thicken.
-Scrape it into a glass bowl and cook for 10 minutes before placing it into the fridge to gel.
+Cook over low heat for another 10 minutes.
+Scrape mixture into a glass bowl and place in the fridge to gel.
 Check on it every 30 minutes.
 You don't want it to gel completely. ( If it does, whip it up briskly before you fold in the whipped egg whites,)

 - While the purée is gelling, whip up the egg whites.
 Place the whites in the bowl of the mixer.
 Whisk until frothy.
 Add cream of tartar and whisk on medium speed until soft peaks form.
 Pour in 1/4 cup honey and continue whisking until peaks become firm.

 - Fold beaten egg whites into gelled purée.
 Scrape mixture into baked pie shell.
 Smooth over the top gently with a flexible spatula.
 You can serve the pie as is or cover it with meringue.